bitcoincashorg/bitcoincash.org/spec/2020-05-15-sigchecks.md

 Here, max_Blocksize refers to the consensus limit that is enforced on the full serialized block size (including block header, transaction counter, and all serialized transaction).

 Currently, `max_BlockSize` = 32000000 so the maximum allowed `block_SigChecks` would be 226950 for all blocks.
 However, in future block size increases, it should be assumed that the SigChecks limit increases proportionally.

+## Per-transaction limits (consensus rule)

+After activation, any transaction where the total number of SigChecks accumulated (during all script executions - scriptSig, scriptPubKey, and P2SH redeemScript - in all inputs excepting coinbase) violates the following limit shall be rejected:

+    transaction_SigChecks <= 3000

 ## Per-input limitation (standardness rule)